 Now you can move on to the Nutrition Facts panel—something to always check!
 Here’s an overview of what’s important:

-Next, note the cholesterol.
+Next, note the cholesterol count.
 Plant foods don’t contain cholesterol, so if you see anything greater than “0” next to cholesterol, that’s a clue to reread the ingredient list and check for hidden animal products.

-The USDA has set 2,300 mg as the upper safe limit.
+The USDA has set 2,300 mg as the upper safe limit for daily sodium intake.
 If you eat only meals like the ones on our recipe pages, with almost no added salt, you’ll still easily get adequate sodium from whole plant foods.
 So if you eat any packaged or prepared foods, keeping to the 2,300 mg limit (or better yet, 1,500 mg) is possible only by eating foods that contain very little to no added sodium.
 Jeff Novick’s handy trick is to make sure the milligrams of sodium don’t exceed the calories per serving.
+Try Novick’s trick using the sample label above: The sodium count (650 mg) far exceeds the calorie count (200).
+Verdict: Too much sodium.

 Finally, take a look at the sugars.
 We’d love to see the Nutrition Facts panel revised to include a separate line for “added sugars,” but for now we see only total sugars.
-Remember that whole plant foods will contain some naturally occurring sugar, but if the total sugars number is approaching the total carbohydrates, that’s another clue to reread the ingredient list.
+Remember that whole plant foods will contain some naturally occurring sugar, but if the total g of sugars is approaching the total g of carbohydrates, that’s another clue to reread the ingredient list.

 What should you not worry about?
 Don’t worry about the protein!
 If you eat a whole-food, plant-based diet, you will naturally get all the protein you need, without having to think about it.
 Remember, the fewer packaged/labeled foods you eat the better, but if you follow these simple guidelines and find your go-to brands, it will make healthy eating a whole lot easier.